moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 ### Build a Cross-Chain DeFi Helper

 Managing DeFi activities across multiple chains can be a cumbersome task.
 For a user to participate in DeFi different chains, they typically need to bridge funds, acquire the gas token of the destination chain, deposit/stake funds, and of course, claim rewards.
 Moonbeam is uniquely positioned as a hub for cross-chain connectivity via a variety of GMP protocols and that means you can take part in DeFi on many different chains without ever leaving Moonbeam.
 How does that work?
-The answer lies in Moonbeam’s extensive integrations with a variety of GMP protocols, including Axelar, [Axelar](https://docs.moonbeam.network/builders/interoperability/protocols/axelar/), [Hyperlane](https://docs.moonbeam.network/builders/interoperability/protocols/hyperlane/), [LayerZero](https://docs.moonbeam.network/builders/interoperability/protocols/layerzero/), [Wormhole](https://docs.moonbeam.network/builders/interoperability/protocols/wormhole/), and of course, [Polkadot's native XCM](https://docs.moonbeam.network/builders/interoperability/xcm/overview/)
+The answer lies in Moonbeam’s extensive integrations with a variety of GMP protocols, including [Axelar](https://docs.moonbeam.network/builders/interoperability/protocols/axelar/), [Hyperlane](https://docs.moonbeam.network/builders/interoperability/protocols/hyperlane/), [LayerZero](https://docs.moonbeam.network/builders/interoperability/protocols/layerzero/), [Wormhole](https://docs.moonbeam.network/builders/interoperability/protocols/wormhole/), and of course, [Polkadot's native XCM](https://docs.moonbeam.network/builders/interoperability/xcm/overview/)

 These protocols make it truly easy to call a contract on a remote chain - all you need to do is specify the destination chain, the contract address you want to interact with, and the payload (contract call data).
 It’s that simple.